ElaineArchbold/front-end-development-milestone-project/readme.md

 *User B - wants to get in touch with Ritchie to discuss a future project.
 There is a contact form on the home page, as well as a Contact link in the NavBar to take the user to a contact page containing a contact form and contact details for Ritchie.

+*User C - wants to purchase a copy of a photo.
+They can do this through the Shop page once payment functionality is added.

 The site can be viewed through GitHub pages here: https://elainearchbold.github.io/front-end-development-milestone-project/